How do usage limits and credits work?

 How usage works

 Your usage allowance belongs to your workspace, not to a single site.
 Everyone in the workspace and every website in it shares the same weekly allowance.
-The size of that allowance depends on your plan, with Premium getting much more than Free.
+The size of that allowance depends on your plan: Plus includes more than Free, and Pro includes 4× the weekly usage of Plus.
 See how to choose a plan.

 You can see your usage anytime on the Usage tab in your workspace settings.
 It shows a meter with the percentage you've used so far, along with the date and time your allowance resets.